UCB-INFO-BACKEND-WEBARCH/group-project-sp23-group2/learnings.md

 * We learned how to construct a backend development pipeline while working with containers
 * We learned how to diagram the development work flow and divide up the work between multiple people and stages.
 * We learned how to work with external APIs, async task queues, inspect the 'job' with flower, and how to containerize apps and host a sql database with Docker container.
+* Extensively test out external APIs before using them in projects.